nxrmrz/neo4j-sandbox/README.md

 This is my attempt to load and query financial data into Neo4J, and answer questions about the graph that I built on the data.

+This financial data represents [customers](customers.csv), their [investment accounts](accounts.csv), [purchases made](account_purchases.csv) by those accounts in terms of [mutual funds](funds.csv) and [stocks](stock_ticker.csv), and the [daily values of individual stocks](daily_close.csv).

+We load data and build relationships between them following the graph model below drawn using the [arrows web-app](https://arrows.app) in Section 1 of this README.
+We then answer questions about this graph model in Section 2 onwards.

 I used a Neo4J sandbox instance: `neo4j+s://97cceae5d9a9d470b3f1a914a5a3d9c0.bolt.neo4jsandbox.com:443` in the Browser for this exercise.

-We load data and build relationships between them following the graph model below, representing customers owning investment accounts that are invested into funds and stocks (i.e. holdings).
-The daily performance of those holdings are also represented.

 ![Mutual Fund Graph Model](./static/MutualFundGraphModel.png)